Cayman Crystal Caves

 Best Time to Visit

-The Cayman Crystal Caves are open year-round, but the best time to visit is during the dry season, which runs from November to April.
-The weather during this time is pleasant and less humid, making it ideal for exploring the caves.
-However, be sure to check the weather forecast before your visit, as heavy rainfall can sometimes cause temporary closures due to safety concerns.
+The caves are open year-round, but the ideal time to visit is during the dry season, from November to April.
+This period offers pleasant weather with lower humidity, making it more comfortable for exploring.
+However, it’s wise to check the weather forecast, as heavy rainfall can lead to temporary closures for safety reasons.

 Getting There